matinkaboli/stellar-sdk/README.md

 ## Features:

-- it uses only 3 packages and is extremely lightweight
+- It uses only 3 dependencies and is extremely lightweight
-- a networking layer API for Horizon endpoints.
+- A networking layer API for Horizon endpoints.
-- facilities for building and signing transactions, for communicating with a Stellar Horizon instance, and for submitting transactions or querying network history.
+- Facilities for building and signing transactions, for communicating with a Stellar Horizon instance, and for submitting transactions or querying network history.

 ## Install